Ecommerce Schema Markup: What It Is and How to Use It?

 The problem is that eCommerce brands often look identical to scam sites.
 Same templates.
 Same layouts.
 Same fonts.
 If Google cannot verify your legitimacy, it hesitates.

 Your brand feels less authoritative.
 Your visibility drops.
-Building authority through structured data markup complements other eCommerce link building strategies to establish your store’s credibility.
+Building authority through structured data markup complements other ecommerce link-building strategies, which helps establish your store’s credibility.

 • Logo